DerwenAI/strwythura/README.md

 _structured data sources_, which tend to be more reliable than those extracted from unstructured content.

+What does this ER step buy us?
+ER allows us to merge multiple structured data sets, even without consistent _foreign keys_ being available, producing an overlay of entities and relations among them -- which is useful as a "backbone" for constructing a KG.
+Morever when there are judgements being made from the KG about people or organizations, ER provides accountability for the merge decisions.

+This is especially important in public sector, healthcare, banking, insurance -- i.e., in use cases where you might need to "send flowers" when automated judgements go wrong.
+For example, someone gets denied a loan, has a medical insurance claim blocked, gets a tax audit, has their voter registration voided, becomes the subject of an arrest warrant, and so on.
+In other words, people and organizations tend to take legal actions when someone else causes them harm.
+You'll want an audit trail of decisions based on evidence, when your software systems are making these kinds of judgements.

-In this tutorial, say we have two hypothetical datasets which provide business directory listings:
+For the domain context in this tutorial, say we have two hypothetical datasets which provide business directory listings:

   * `sz_er/acme_biz.json` -- "ACME Business Directory"
   * `sz_er/corp_home.json` -- "Corporates Home UK"

-Then also we have slices from datasets which provide listings about researchers and scientific authors:
+Plus we have slices from datasets which provide listings about researchers and scientific authors:

   * `sz_er/orcid.json` -- [ORCID](https://orcid.org/)